codr7/gfun/README.md

 For performance reasons, the core loop specifies operations inline; which means that it's impossible to extend with new operations without changing the code.
 Limits on number of operations, number of registers etc. are determined by the bytecode [format](https://github.com/codr7/gfun/blob/main/lib/op.go).

 ### status
 It's still early days, I'm currently profiling and optimizing the implementation guided by initial performance numbers.
+All functionality described in this document is expected to work.

 ### setup